How Not to Be a Boy: Reception

 How Not to Be a Boy entered The Sunday Times's Bestseller List on 10 September 2017, in the number one position.
 It remained in the top ten for six weeks, accruing 24,000 books sold by 14 October, according to Nielsen BookScan.
 It re-entered the chart for two weeks in 2018.
 It won the Chortle Award, given for British comedy, in the 2018 book category.
 Journalists for The Observer listed it as one of "Thirty books to help us understand the world in 2020", crediting Webb with beginning a trend of memoirs about masculinity.

 The Times's Francesca Angelini believed that the "strongest part is the straightforward coming-of-age memoir", saying that the ideas in the book were "not new" but were "convincing".
 Other than the descriptions of Webb's freshers' week and relationship with his father, Angelini did not find it particularly comedic.
 She criticised that he "skirts over his homosexual relationships without explaining why".
 Steve Bennett of Chortle found the book to be "thought-provoking personal insight" on the topic of toxic masculinity.
 Bennett made criticisms similar to Angelini, in that he thought the book could have been funnier, though the writing was "witty", and that Webb "doesn't quite seem to know" the meaning of his attraction to men.

-Fiona Sturges of The Guardian positively reviewed the book, summarising it as "a highly personal story that might just resonate with others and give them confidence to talk".
+Fiona Sturges of The Guardian reviewed the book positively, summarising it as "a highly personal story that might just resonate with others and give them confidence to talk".
 Sturges found that Webb's account of his early life is "vividly drawn and very funny" and praised that "he never loses sight of his privilege as a man".
-Writing for New Statesman, Frank Cottrell-Boyce lauded it as "a terrific book about how ... family can be the crucible in which tolerance and understanding are forged".
+Writing for the New Statesman, Frank Cottrell-Boyce lauded it as "a terrific book about how ... family can be the crucible in which tolerance and understanding are forged".
 Cottrell-Boyce praised the "affectionate, insightful" recollection of Webb's early life, the "hilariously precise" account of social mobility and the "grace and gratitude" in the descriptions of figures in the book, along with its humour.